-- 1. Must comply with the terms of the MOA and the Virginia Code in regard to the use of 30% Funds. - 2.
-Each jurisdiction is responsible for paying its share of the Authority's administrative expenses by July 15 of each year for those fiscal years that the Authority has determined to charge member jurisdictions rather than the 70% Regional Revenue Fund, for administrative expenses reflected in the NVTA's Annual Operating Budget. - 3.
-If the Authority determines to charge administrative expenses to member jurisdictions, each member jurisdiction can choose to provide its share of the administrative expenses by asking the Authority to reduce the amount it will receive from its 30% Funds or by paying the invoice from other sources by July 15. - 4.
+- 1. Must comply with the terms of the MOA and the Code of Virginia Code in regard to the use of 30% funds_Funds.- - Each jurisdiction is responsible for paying its share of the Authority's administrative expenses by July 15 of each year for those fiscal years that the Authority has determined to charge member jurisdictions rather than the 70% Regional Revenue Fund, for administrative expenses reflected in the NVTA's Annual Operating Budget.; - 3.
+If the Authority determines to charge administrative expenses to member jurisdictions, eEach member jurisdiction can choose to provide its share of the administrative expenses by asking the Authority to reduce the amount it will receive from its 30% Funds or by paying the invoice from other sources by July 15. - 4.
 By August 1 of each year, the Chief Administrative Officer (CAO) of each member jurisdiction will certify that the jurisdiction has adopted the C&I tax at \$0.125 per \$100 valuation or set aside an equivalent amount of local revenues for transportation purposes in their special fund.
 The CAO will certify that the jurisdiction met the maintenance of effort requirement for the previous fiscal year. - 5.
 Counties must ensure that towns with a population of 3,500 or more comply with the requirements of HB 2313.
-Counties are required to enter into a formal MOA with their towns (over 3,500 population). - 6.
-All city, county and town records must be maintained for five years from the date the record was created.
+Counties are required to enter into a formal MOA with their towns (over 3,500 population).

+6. All city, county and town records must be maintained for five years from the date the record was created.
 All parties must comply with the Public Records Act, and all applicable state and federal laws regarding records retention.

-Approved by the Finance Committee: December 5, 2014 Approved by Northern Virginia Transportation Authority: December 11, 2014
+Approved by the Finance Committee: December 5, 2014 Approved by Northern Virginia Transportation Authority: December 11, 2014 то: Chairman Martin E. Nohe and Members Northern Virginia Transportation Authority FROM: Michael Longhi, Chief Financial Officer DATE: November 7, 2019 SUBJECT: Revisions to Policy 20 - Regional Revenue (70% Funds)

-Revision 1:

-Approved by the Finance Committee: October 17, 2019

-Approved by the Northern Virginia Transportation Authority: November 14, 2019
+Revision 1: Approved by the Finance Committee: Approved by the Northern Virginia Transportation Authority: